26B/wp-vvv/README.md

 # WP Seed

-This project aims to allow a for a quick start of WordPress project with a configuration for VVV 2.0.
+This project aims to allow for a quick start in developing and deploying, of WordPress projects with a configuration for VVV 2.0.

 ## Introduction